 "And whereas thou sawest iron mixed with miry clay, they shall mingle themselves with the seed of men: but they shall not cleave one to another, even as iron is not mixed with clay."
 Dan 2:43

 What kind of kingdom arose after those kingdoms?
-To Whom it belong?
+To Whom does it belong?

-Concerning the four kingdoms, every particular were fulfilled, to the letter.
+Concerning the four kingdoms, every particular was fulfilled to the letter.
 Only one remains to be fulfilled, the establishment of God's Kingdom represented by the stone.

 "This is a continuation of the prophecy of chapter 2, which was spoken 60 years earlier: four world empires, and then the kingdom of God."
 Halley's Bible Handbook, p.
 436

 To come up with the proper understanding of the prophecy, the language of the Bible is to be taken, explained, or understood according to its obvious meaning, except if there exists some valid reason for assuming it to be figurative.

 Wind - strife, political commotion, and war (Jeremiah 25:31-3)